solenopsys/zig-leveldb/readme.md

-# Leveldbzig
+# zig-leveldb

-Leveldbzig is a Zig wrapper for LevelDB, providing a simple and efficient way to interact with LevelDB from Zig programs.
+zig-leveldb is a Zig wrapper for LevelDB, providing a simple and efficient way to interact with LevelDB from Zig programs.

 ## Features